bhattlab/phanta/README.md

 ## Main Outputs

 The main outputs are merged tables that list the abundance of each taxon, in each sample.
+Rows are taxa and columns are samples.

 * `final_merged_outputs/counts.txt`: gives the number of read (pairs) assigned to each taxon

 * `final_merged_outputs/relative_abundance.txt`: same as `counts.txt` but normalized out of the total number of reads in each sample that were ultimately assigned to any taxon during abundance estimation.

-* `final_merged_outputs/corrected_relative_abundance.txt`: same as `relative_abundance.txt` but corrected for genome length.
+* `final_merged_outputs/corrected_relative_abundance.txt`: same as `relative_abundance.txt` but abundances are corrected for genome length.
 Only species (and not higher taxonomic levels) are included in this report.

 TODO: Edit the above as needed as we change the names of things, etc.